lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## CompositeCiphertextValue {#sec-CompositeCiphertextValue}

-The compositeCipherTextValue is a SEQUENCE of the ciphertexts of the underlying component algorithms.
+The `CompositeCipherTextValue` is the DER encoing of a SEQUENCE of the ciphertexts from the underlying component algorithms.
 It is represented in ASN.1 as follows:

 ~~~